Aorta3698/catalan_toolbox/README.md

-# Current Direction
+# Goals
-Implement a tool to convert between tree to other well-known (generalized) Catalan structures in ideally linear time.
+- Implement a tool to convert between tree to other well-known (generalized) Catalan structures in ideally linear time.
 Common operations such as triangulation flip are to be supported for each type of structures.

+- Accompanied with a visualizer tool that produces publication level of svg.

 ---
 # Galleries